 Elementor is a user-friendly and intuitively understandable tool.
 Hundreds of templates and blocks to choose from, drag-and-drop, live page preview, mobile editing, and revision history are just some of its useful features.

 All pages and sections that you create can be saved for further reuse.
 Elementor is also compatible with all standard-compliant WordPress themes.

-It has a free and a paid version Elementor Pro.
+It has a free and a paid version, Elementor Pro.
 The latter provides more extensive features (role management, WooCommerce, CRM integration, and more) and 1 year of support.
-But today we will look at how to use the free version of Elementor in WordPress.
+But today we will look at how to use the free version of Elementor on WordPress.

 A glimpse at building pages with Elementor

 Elementor is an add-on plugin, so you will not find it on your WordPress website by default.
 By choosing the “Plugins” tab on the left sidebar, you can “Add New” and start typing “Elementor,” and it will show up in the search results.

 The “Install Now” and “Activate” buttons will complete the installation process.
 Elementor now appears on your left sidebar.